JeffreyBenjaminBrown/hode/docs/ui.md

 ## Windows and buffers

-I have tried to borrow Emacs terms as much as possible.
+I have tried to use Emacs terms as much as possible.

-The app is divided into a `main window` and a `command window`.
+The app always shows the `main window`, and sometimes at the bottom, it also shows the `command window`.

+### Using the command window

+Show or hide the command window with `M-c`
+(i.e. probably `Alt-c`, unless you use a Mac).

-Any time you type without using a special modifier key (e.g. `Alt`), you modify the text in the command window.
+When it is showing, anything typed without using a special modifier key will modify the text in the command window.
-Once you have typed a command worth executing, you can execute it by pressing `M-x` (i.e., probably, `Alt x`).
+Once you have typed a command, execute it by pressing `M-x`.

 A subset of the Emacs (and Bash) keyboard shortcuts are available in the command window.